Caption: Carl Baker tabling at a March for Science 04/17 event, where he got over 60 Pro-Truth Pledge sign-ups (Courtesy of Carl Baker)

 - Once people come close enough (5 yards) meet people’s eyes and smile

-- When tabling, it’s best to adopt the posture of Carl Baker in the photograph at the top: rather than sitting behind a table and having it between you and people, stand to the side or in front of the table
+- When tabling, it’s best to avoid sitting behind a table and having it between you and people: stand to the side or in front of the table instead

 - While in most cases, PTP merchandise is optimal, in some thematic events, you can also make a good impact with wearing an event-themed t-shirt, such as Carl Baker wearing a pro-science shirt at a March for Science event

 - For those who smile back and do not look away or seem busy and intent on ignoring you, give a “stopper” line (one that would get people to stop) because they agree about the problems that the Pro-Truth Pledge is meant to address

 - A good stopper line is “Hey, do you think there’s too much lying in politics?”